 Kaiyote Tours is authorized by the National Park Service, Department of Interior, to conduct services in Rocky Mountain National Park.

 How many different bird species is it possible to see in one day in Colorado?
-Our record is 101 different spiecies.
+Our record is 108 different species.

-The hiking fee does not include your admission fee to Rocky Mountain National Park, which is $20/per week per vehicle.
+The tour fee does not include your admission fee to Rocky Mountain National Park, which is $20 per week per vehicle.

 Below are printable lists of the wildlife we have seen in Rocky Mountain National Park and on a few of our favorite trails for nature hikes.
 Print page one of the checklist first.
 Then using the back side of page one for the second page, you can make a small pamphlet.